 Any form of registration/ notes/ reported numbers, texts, pictures and sounds that have been generated during research projects.

-Research data upon which scientific publications or a concluded project is based must be archived in approved national or international archives.
+Research data upon which a scientific publications or a concluded project is based must be archived in national or international archives that fulfils the FAIR principles.

 - NMBU's students and researchers can archive their research data in the archive "NMBU Open Research Data" (DataverseNO).
 The University Library assists with training and advice.

-- There are also other national, international, and domain speceific archives that will secure international standards for archiving and making research data available.
-NMBU's researchers may select the appropriate archive solutions for the topic area in question, and from its judicial framework conditions.
+- There are also other national, international, and domain speceific archives that will secure international standards for archiving research data.
+See more information below.

 - The web page re3data.org gives an overview of approved international archives that fulfil the FAIR principles.